paul-wolf/yewdoc-client/readme.md

 We have a cloud-based install of related project that can allow you to manage a mirrored version of your text document repository with a web interface.
 This is currently in an experimental mode and no guarantee that it will work.
-This will be open-source when we have feel confident that it's working properly.
 The location for this:

     https://doc.yew.io